What Is Epilepsy?

 People who have a family history of epilepsy are at increased risk of developing the condition.

 Injuries from Falls.
 Because many people with seizures fall, injuries are common.
 Although such injuries are usually minor, people with epilepsy have a higher incidence of fractures than those without the disorder.
-Patients who take the drug phenytoin have an even higher risk, since the drug can cause osteoporosis.
+Certain medications (phenytoin, carbamazepine) can affect bone hardness or density and increase the risk for fractures. .

 Household Accidents.
 Household environments, such as the kitchen and bathroom, can be dangerous places for children with epilepsy.
 Parents should take precautions to prevent burning accidents from stoves and other heat sources.
 Children with epilepsy should never be left alone when bathing.

-Driving and the Risk for Accidents.
-People with epilepsy who have seizures that are not controlled by medication are legally restricted from driving.
-In general, to obtain a driver's license, a doctor must confirm that a patient has been seizure-free for 3 - 6 months.
-Needless to say, seizures can be very dangerous if they occur while a person is driving and result in injuries to the patient or others.
+Driving.
+Due to the high risk for accidents, people with epilepsy who have seizures that are not controlled by medication are legally restricted from driving.
+In general, to obtain a driver's license, a doctor must confirm that a patient has been seizure-free for –a specific number of months.

-Psychological Health.
+Depression and anxiety are common among people with epilepsy.
 People with epilepsy have a higher risk for suicide, particularly in the first 6 months following diagnosis.
 The risk for suicide is highest among people who have epilepsy and an accompanying psychiatric condition, such as depression, anxiety disorder, schizophrenia, or chronic alcohol use.
 All antiepileptic drugs can increase the risk of suicidal thoughts and behavior.
-[For more information, see Medications section in this report.]
+[For more information, see Medications section in this report.].

 Effects on Sexual Function.
 Some patients with epilepsy experience sexual dysfunction, including erectile dysfunction.
-These problems may be caused by emotional factors, medication, or a result of changes in hormone levels.
+These problems may be caused by emotional factors, medication side effects, or a result of changes in hormone levels.

 Effects on Reproductive Health.
 A woman’s hormonal fluctuation can affect the course of her seizures.
 Estrogen appears to increase seizure activity, and progesterone reduces it.
 Antiseizure medications may reduce the effectiveness of oral contraceptives.

 Although relatively rare, there is a risk for sudden unexpected death in patients with epilepsy, a syndrome abbreviated as SUDEP.
-Although the causes of such events are not fully known, heart arrhythmias and pauses in breathing (apnea) may be factors in many cases.
+The causes of such events are not fully known, but heart arrhythmias and pauses in breathing (apnea) may be factors in many cases.
 Your doctor can explain if you have specific risk factors for SUDEP and what protective measures can be taken.

 The best preventive measure is to take your medication as prescribed.
 Talk with your doctor if you have any concerns about medication side effects or dosages.
 Do not make any changes to your drug regimen without speaking first with your doctor.